SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 19: This script replace all characters A and c from input to Z and e respectively.
 - Task 20: This script removes all letters c and C from input.
 - Task 21: This script reverse its input.
+- Task 22: This script display all users and their home directories, sorted by users.